-© 2010; revised 2023
+© 2010; revised 2024

-SIGNIFICANT RULE CHANGES FOR 2023
+SIGNIFICANT RULE CHANGES FOR 2024

-Effective 8/14/2023 - Correcting Server, Receiver and Player Position Errors (4.B.9)
+Correcting Server, Receiver and Player Position Errors (4.B.9)

 Faults for incorrect server, incorrect receiver and player position errors are eliminated.
 The referee will now correct any such player errors before calling the score.
 Rule 4.B.9 is the primary rule text.
 Several other rules have been modified or deleted to correlate with this change.
-All related rule changes are noted in this updated Rulebook.

-Apparel (2.G.1/2.G.4)
+Draping Net (2.C.6/11.L.5.b)